nypesap/nypesap.github.io/docs/projects/posts/setin/0002-SAP-CPI-re-enineeting.md

 ---
-title: Reverse-Engineering SAP CPI Flows to enable Mimgration of country organizations to SAP S/4HANA
+title: Reverse-Engineering SAP CPI Flows to enable Migration of country organizations to SAP S/4HANA
 description: >
   Reverse-Engineering and Adapting SAP CPI Integration Flows to Support the Migration of Three Country-Wide Organizations from SAP Business Suite into an Existing S/4HANA Landscape
 authors: